3 Nights in Ljubljana

 Tirana by Night

 Tirana is a lovely city, night and day, as it's filled with countless coffee shops, bars, and restaurants.
-You can spend time in Grand Park, or experience the busy bars and restaurants of the Blloku area, inside Tirana Castle, or behind the Pyramid situated on the main Boulevard.
-The city's center also offers many smaller local restaurants, offering popular dishes at good rates.
+You can spend time in Grand Park or experience the busy bars and restaurants of the Blloku area, inside Tirana Castle, or behind the Pyramid situated on the main Boulevard.
+The Sky Tower offers a panoramic view of Tirana, especially at night when the city is illuminated.
+The revolving bar and restaurant on the top floor provide a unique experience, allowing you to enjoy drinks while taking in the city lights.
+The city's center also offers many smaller local restaurants, offering popular dishes at reasonable rates.

 Day 17